 There are activities throughout the year as the Peak of Vancouver transitions from summer playground to a magical winter wonderland.

-Summertime on Grouse Mountain is a great time for going for a hike, watching the world-famous lumberjack show, meeting Grinder and Coola at the wildlife refuge, ziplining, watching a Birds of Prey demonstration, or climbing the treetops at the Mountain Ropes Adventure.
+Summertime on Grouse Mountain is a great time for going for a hike, meeting Grinder and Coola at the wildlife refuge, ziplining, watching a Birds of Prey demonstration, or climbing the treetops at the Mountain Ropes Adventure.

 The Grouse Grind trail takes you through steep and rugged terrain from the North Vancouver plateau to the glorious Grouse mountain peak.
 The trail is only 2.9 km long, but it is very challenging with 2,830 stairs and an elevation gain of 2,800 ft.
 You can understand why “The Grind” is a favourite spot for locals to improve their fitness level in a hurry.
 On average you can expect the climb to take up to an hour and a half to complete, depending on your fitness level, novice hikers should allow up to two hours.